 - A media for sharing your documents with your client and team.

-I do not expect anything elaborate in these websites in terms of styling or design.
-Your design for the website should pay attention to ease of access and finding documents.
+I do not expect an elaborate website in terms of styling or design.
+Your design for the website should pay attention to ease of finding documents.

-You will be updating and posting to the your consultant website through out the semester.
-Feel free to modify and improve the design of the website.
+You will be updating and posting to your website through out the semester.
+Feel free to modify and improve the design of your website.

 In particular, you may want to use Quackit’s online editor to get started on you first web page: